The Complete Guide to Pairing Wine with Steak

 Serve red wines at proper cellar temperature (60-65°F), not room temperature.
 Too warm and the alcohol becomes aggressive; too cold and the tannins seem harsh.
 If the wine has been stored at room temperature, 15 minutes in the refrigerator before serving can make a significant difference.

 Consider decanting younger, tannic wines 30-60 minutes before serving.
 This allows oxygen to soften the tannins and open up aromatics, making the pairing more harmonious.
+For the ultimate steak-and-wine evening, pair a bold Cabernet with an A5 wagyu steak from The Meatery — the richness of the beef is an extraordinary match for well-structured reds.

 Frequently Asked Questions